cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 Atmos supports the [Catalog](/core-concepts/stacks/catalogs) pattern to configure default settings for Atmos components.
 All the common default settings for each Atmos component should be in a separate file in the `stacks/catalog` directory.
-The file then get imported into the parent Atmos stacks.
+The file then gets imported into the parent Atmos stacks.
 This makes the stack configurations DRY by reusing the component's config that is common for all environments.

 Refer to [Stack Imports](/core-concepts/stacks/imports) for more details on Atmos imports.